 At the start of the year, the Swedish health app Lifesum looked at data collected from 300,000 users across nine countries: US, UK, Sweden, Norway, Germany, Italy, France, Spain and Russia, to figure out which country, generation and gender was healthiest and why.
 Looking at the Health Score, ranking a user’s overall health by looking at their exercise habits, food, and liquid intake.

 While the findings showed that all countries consumed less calories at the start of the year and attempted to exercise more, the Norwegians were healthiest – paying close attention to their diets, exercising most and drinking least alcohol in the month of January.
 Swedes were close to follow in second place, with the Brits coming in third.
+If you are interested, have a read here to find out more about diets in Nordic countries.
 So why are the Nordic countries so healthy?

 Plenty of exercise

 The results of the research show that Norwegians exercised the most compared to other countries, averaging 8 times a month.
 This might not sound like a lot, but recent research by Loughborough University found that just exercising at weekends showed significant improvements to overall health.
 Similarly, even though the number of times might seem low, the duration of exercise in the Nordics is quite significant, especially when hiking is involved, as that usually requires hours.

 Plenty of fruit and vegetables

 Interestingly, Lifesum’s research found that it was the Brits who consumed the most fruits and vegetables, averaging as many as 105 pieces per month, which still doesn’t amount to the recommended 5 (and now 10 according to Imperial College London!) a day.
 Where the Nordics might be ahead is in the lower consumption of carbohydrates such as bread, replacing them with protein and vegetables.
 It is actually relatively easy to make sure that you eat enough, once you make sure half of your plate is filled with fruit and veg.